Qwellstra/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 9-A script that modifies afiles execution rights Task 10-A script that references a file to another Task 11-A script that adds exeecution rights to all files and directories
+Task 9-A script that modifies afiles execution rights Task 10-A script that references a file to another Task 11-A script that adds exeecution rights to all files and directories Task 12-A scipt to create a directory with rights 751